Transportation –> Transportation Planning

 - Drafting, preparing, and delivering presentations

 - Creating detailed project maps

 - Developing, coordinating, and reviewing plans and improvement projects, including roadway, intersection, pedestrian/bicycle, and other capital projects

-- Performing various transportation-related assignments, including investigations and data collection
+- Performing various transportation-related assignments, including research and data collection

 - Developing work scopes and agreements

 - Understanding of global, national, State, and local trends that affect community and active transportation planning